 Here's another bird drawing on the left, titled Cessate.
 This drawing features a robin perched atop a swirly blue and cream pattern, in front of a richly colored floral background.
 Above his head is a section of sheet music from Cessate, omai cessate by Vivaldi.
 This combination of imagery causes the bird to appear quite refined, dignified, and sophisticated.

-All of these bird drawings were entirely drawn by hand using Prismacolor colored pencils on Strathmore paper.
+All of these bird drawings were entirely drawn by hand on Strathmore paper using Prismacolor colored pencils (this links to Blick Art Materials, and if you make a purchase I get a small commission that helps support this site) .
 They are quite small - 6 x 6 inches (15.24 cm x 15.24cm).
 The amount of detail captured in this small size lends the drawings an air of quiet intimacy.

 These drawings were built up through many layers of colored pencil, until the surface of the paper was rich and smooth with pigment.
 Each spot on these drawings contains at least 3 layers of colored pencil.
 The result is a brilliance and vibrancy very similar to oil or acrylic paintings!

 For an example of layering, take a look at the drawing below, titled Song.
 Does that look like a simple light blue background?
 You may be surprised to learn that the light blue background is comprised of 5 separate layers of color, only 2 of which are blue: first Lavender, then French Grey 10%, then another layer of Lavender, then Ultramarine, and finally a coat of Non-Photo Blue.
 Adding all of these colors, one on top of the other, builds a rich depth of unique color that you just can't get from using one or two layers of color.

 The main visual focus of these drawings is the individual bird, who is surrounded by abstract imagery.
 These drawings combine abstraction and realism to create a colorful delight.
 The drawings are both thought-provoking and whimsical.